Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

-Directed triad closure also appears in dynamic network analysis.
-Lou et al.\ proposed a graphical model to predict the formation of a certain type of directed triadic closure: closing an $oo$-type wedge with outbound link~\cite{lou2013learning}.
+Directed triadic closure also appears in dynamic network analysis.
+Lou \etal proposed a graphical model to predict the formation of a certain type of directed triadic closure: closing an $oo$-type wedge with outbound link~\cite{lou2013learning}.
 This model was later generalized to predict the closure of any type of wedge based on node attributes~\cite{huang2014mining}.
-Similarly, the notion of a ``closure ratio" has been used to analyze copying phenomena~\cite{romero2010directed}.
-This is also an end-node-based metric that measures a temporal closure of in-in wedges with an incoming edge.
-Our definitions of directed closure coefficients are different in that they (i) are defined on static networks, (ii) study diverse types of triadic closure, and (iii) are closely connected to undirected measures of closure and the traditional perspective of triadic closure.
-Connecting our static measures of directed closure and temporal counterparts is an interesting problem beyond the scope of this work.
+Similarly, the notion of a ``closure ratio" has been used to analyze copying phenomena in directed networks~\cite{romero2010directed}.
+This is also an end-node-based metric that measures a closure of in-in wedges with an incoming edge.
+Our definitions of directed closure coefficients are different in that they (i) are defined on static networks, (ii) measure diverse types of triadic closure, and (iii) are closely connected to undirected measures of closure and the traditional perspective of triadic closure.
+Connecting our static measures of directed closure and temporal counterparts is an interesting avenue for future research.